Since we're not going out these days, this fruit pizza is a fantastic (and tasty)…

 I use whole wheat and almond crust flours interchangeably, mixing it up weekly!
 Both provide nutrients which is stripped in white flour.

 Whole wheat flour has fiber and vitamins which have been removed from white flour.
 Also, whole grains are digested more slowly than refined grains, which has beneficial effects on blood sugar and insulin (keeping levels of both down).
 I like to use King Arthur White Whole Wheat flour.

-I like to use low-sugar sauces when I make pizza.
+I like to use low-sugar sauces when I make thin crust pizza.
 Brands like Raos marinara sauce or Muir glen’s pizza sauce are both low in sugar.
 Many jarred sauces have high amounts of sugar so it’s always a good practice to check.

 Another great option for pizza is to drain and crush whole tomatoes.